 - Approval of leases, rental agreements and the rollover of existing contracts under \$1,000; - Engaging with Community Board members to make submissions to the Council on behalf of the Community Board where a submission period is outside of the Community Board meeting cycle.
-Where a Chairperson is unable to base a submission on a consensus among Community Board meeting must be held.
+Where a Chairperson is unable to base a submission on a consensus among Community Board members, a Community Board meeting must be held.